News

 UBC Environmental Engineering Students Win First Place at International WEFTEC Design Competition

 A team of five Environmental Engineering students from UBC has won first place at the 2025 Student Design Competition during the Water Environment Federation Technical Exhibition and Conference (WEFTEC) in Chicago, Illinois.
-Team StormWise Innovations, made up of Jaden Gauw, Jaden Mah, Kajal Mishra, Cindy Chow and Megan Slot, represented both The University of British […]
+Team StormWise Innovations, made up of Jaden Gauw, Jaden Mah, Kajal Mishra, Cindy Chow and Megan Slot, represented both The University of British Columbia and Canada after earning first place earlier this year at the British Columbia Water and Wastewater Association (BCWWA) Student Design Competition (Water Environment Category).
+The team was led by Dr. Zeina Baalbaki, a Lecturer in the Department of Civil Engineering.
+The WEFTEC Student Design Competition […]

 Fraser Estuary Sediment Pilot Project Expands in Fall 2025